TheThinkingHome/Automations/blueprints/template/entinty_sentinel_2.md

         tier_3_target:
           label_id:
             - entity_watch_sleepy
+            - battery_watch
         tier_3_freeze:
           hours: 36
-        tier_4_name: Batteries
-        tier_4_target:
-          label_id:
-            - battery_watch
-        tier_4_freeze:
-          hours: 36
 ```

-Labels are the recommended targeting: create a label per rhythm (Settings, Areas & Zones, Labels), tag the entities whose silence you care about, and point each tier at its label.
-Adding a device to the watch later is then a tag, not a config edit.
+**Labels are the recommended targeting:** create a label per rhythm (Settings, Areas & Zones, Labels), tag the entities whose silence you care about, and point each tier at its label.
+Labels are the recommended targeting: make a label per rhythm (Settings, Areas & Zones, Labels), tag the entities whose silence you care about, and point each tier at its label.
+Later, adding a new sensor to the watch is just applying the label to it, no package edit or restart needed.

 ## Upgrading from 1.x